 As most of our tours include almost everything and there are no hidden costs, you get good value for money.
 You won’t have to drive, navigate or find you way in new places – often a source of tension!
 You will travel with people with similar interests and many of you will return home having made new friendships.

-Calder & Lawson Tours originated from an agreement with the University of Waikato in New Zealand, to take over its specialised Travel and Learn Tours unit.
-The University endorses our tours and we still work closely with them to maximize the development of the travel and learn concept.
+Calder & Lawson Tours originated from an agreement with the University of Waikato in New Zealand, to take over its specialised Travel & Learn Tours unit.
+The university endorses our tours and we still work closely with them to maximize the development of the travel and learn concept.

 Calder & Lawson Tours supports community arts

 Calder & Lawson Tours has renewed its sponsorship of the Calder & Lawson Gallery in the Academy of Performing Arts at the University of Waikato.

 For more information on the Calder & Lawson Gallery click here.